rakkatak/essential-test/README.md

 I took some liberty in making some choices that might make it easier to demonstrate certain concepts i.e. I put the quote and form in separate columns to show responsivity.

 I also enjoyed looking into some accessibility concepts like the screen reader text and took the liberty of adding aria-labels where I thought it would show the purpose of an html element.
+I learned that SVG content is scalable without any reduction in visual quality, which is helpful for people with less than 20/20 vision.
+I experimented with some techniques that I learned about to make SVG content as accessible as possible (i.e. providing a title, using an anchor tag to make it focusable, giving the anchor a role)

 To run, complete the steps below.